Replacement Value explained.

 Please note: This policy contains an 80% Coinsurance clause.

 This is a clause in an insurance policy requiring an insured to carry a certain percentage (usually 80, 90 or 100%) of insurance in relation to the value of the property insured.
-The insured shares in losses to the extent that he is underinsured at the time of loss.
+The insured shares in losses to the extent that they are underinsured at the time of loss.
 Under the terms of this clause, property must be insured in an amount equal to or exceeding 80% of its insurable value.
 Failure to do so will result in a penalty in the event of a loss.

 The manner in which the 80% co-insurance clause would operate is illustrated in the following hypothetical example